 Until, that is, I was told that my novel, which had been called Reenactment ever since I began to write it five or seven years earlier, was going to have to be called something else.
 The acclaimed poet and memoirist Nick Flynn, whose latest book, The Reenactments, was scheduled to appear roughly three months prior to my own, had scooped me.
 For nearly seven years I had lived with a book, had been frustrated to real tears by it, been made crazy by it, been made profoundly wearied and wearying by it, and now it turned out I no longer even knew the thing’s name.

 The abandoned titles of some celebrated novels are, retrospectively, not merely inconceivable, but inconceivably awful.
-It is incomprehensible that either The High-Bouncing Lover (The Great Gatsby)1 or A Failed Entertainment (Infinite Jest) could ever have been seriously considered2.
+It is incomprehensible that either The High-Bouncing Lover (The Great Gatsby)[1.
+On the subject of famous novels and their lost titles, check out these nifty lists from Flavorwire and Buzzfeed.] or A Failed Entertainment (Infinite Jest) could ever have been seriously considered[2.
+The all-time clunker of a discarded movie title is Woody Allen’s original handle for Annie Hall: Anhedonia.
+Presenting a main character as the personification of a debilitating syndrome maybe loads the deck a bit too much, right?].
 Though these examples don’t deserve too much attention except as permanent, soothing exhibits on display in The Museum of the Relativity of Genius, to point out the obvious: the former sounds like a romance novel condemned to eternity in the ten-cent box at the local library sale, and the latter like a warning one would be wise to heed.

 In other cases, however, it can be difficult to separate our long-held first impression of a title with a forebear that we learn about later.